In Spanish, to express like or dislike we use the verb gustar.

 "A nosotras gusta el café."

 Careful! it is a common mistake to use the reflexive pronoun "se" instead of "le", e.g "Se gusta mucho el chocolate".
 Remember that the pronouns used with gusta/-n are not reflexive pronouns; they are indirect object pronouns.

-See also Using gustar to say you like something
+See also Using gustar in Spanish to say you like something

 Want to make sure your Spanish sounds confident?

 We’ll map your knowledge and give you free lessons to focus on your

 gaps and mistakes.
 Start your Braimap today »